travel-tips

 Which Direction Does the Sun Set in Malaga?

 This is why Gibralfaro and the Parador are so good for sunset.
-You are looking west over the city towards the mountains, with the sea and port glowing below.
+You're looking west over the city towards the mountains, with the sea and port glowing below.

 Tips for Watching the Sunset in Malaga

-- Arrive early.
+Arrive early.
 Popular spots like Gibralfaro and the AC Marriott fill up quickly.
-Get there 20-30 minutes before sunset.
+Get there 20 to 30 minutes before sunset.

-- Book rooftop bars in advance.
+Book rooftop bars in advance.
 Walk-ins are difficult, especially on weekends and in summer.
+Our rooftop bars guide has the full list with booking tips.

-- Wear comfortable shoes.
+Bring comfortable shoes.
 Several of the best spots involve walking or hiking.
+A camera is a good idea too, because Malaga sunsets are seriously photogenic.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com